Sparta B.V.: 1950s: Mopeds

 In the 1950s Sparta played a huge role in filling the demand for motorised bicycles.
 The name had been changed once again, this time dropping the names of the two main founders, leaving the name to be Sparta Rijwielen- en Motorenfabriek.
 From the fifties on Sparta expanded their offer in motorised vehicles, offering not only motorcycles but also mopeds.

 In 1958 Sparta halted the production of motorcycles, as it wasn't profitable any longer.
 Instead, the moped was starting to grow more and more popular.
 This change made the company focus entirely on mopeds.
 Export to other European countries and other countries such as Indonesia, Tahiti, Africa and North America created large profits for the company.
 Being the biggest Dutch moped manufacturer, Sparta had many product lines, which all sold in high quantities.

-M-Series

 One of the more popular mopeds by Sparta was the MA 50.
 The moped was often referred to as verpleegstersbrommer (nurse moped), as the model was mostly used by nurses.
 The first MA50 was produced and sold in 1958.
 The 1959 version of the MA50 got a facelift, and was sold as the MB50.
 The last newly built M-Series moped was sold in 1962, after having had another facelift, now going by the name of MC50.